 15. What is an Electromagnet? - Definition, Uses & Parts

-In this lesson, you will learn what an electromagnet is, how it is used in a few real life situations, and the parts that make it up.
+In this lesson, you'll learn what an electromagnet is, how it is used in a few real-life situations, and the parts that make it up.
 A short quiz will follow.

 16. What is Electromagnetic Radiation? - Wavelength, Spectrum & Energy